 4. Find support from people in person or online who share the same views.

-5. Visit the binge eating disorder website for more information and support.
+5. Read this article about binge eating disorder for more information and support.

 As with so many problems, it’s really helpful to know you are not alone.
 And you’re not!